nicklockwood/GLView/README.md

     - (void)step:(NSTimeInterval)dt;

 This method is called every 60th of a second while the view is animating.
-The dt paramater is the time (in seconds) since the last step (this will usually be ~1/60 seconds depending on the complexity of your rendering code and device performance).
+The dt parameter is the time (in seconds) since the last step (this will usually be ~1/60 seconds depending on the complexity of your rendering code and device performance).
 The default implementation does nothing, but you can override this method to create your own animation logic.

 GLImage properties